Angles6230/Certification-Notes/CCNA Study.md

 Minimal passwd security can be configured at 3 diff levels
 	Console - user exec mode
-	Virtual terminal BTY line - Accessing user exec mode Privileged Exec mode - Enable command
+	Virtual terminal BTY line - Accessing user exec mode Multiple admins can connect at once - usually 16 - 0-15 Can also secure by ACLs, permit admin machines/IP Privileged Exec mode - Enable command
+Exec timeout -by default you will be logged out after 10 min Privilege levels
+16 privilege levels, 0-15
+Default level is 1
+By default only 3 are used, (zero, user,privileged) Each assigned cmd can be assigned a privilege level
+0 level allows only - logout, enable, disable, help ,exit User - level 1 - provides limited read only access Privileged - level 15 - provides complete control over the router

+### AAA Authentication, Authorization and Accounting
+Line level security has scalability issues, use external AAA server for centralization Protocols used for AAA services is RADIUS and TACACS+
+	Radius is usually used for end user such as VPN TACACS+ - used for admin access
+	Cisco's AAA is ISE - identity services engine
 ### FTP/TFTP
 Most common use of FTP/TFTP is used to upgrade OS of a device TFTP